Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Spectrum Window Width

-This button defaults to "Width 1024" which means the window function is applied to all of the data used to create the spectrum.
+The Width button defaults to "Width 1024" which means the window function is applied to all of the data used to create the spectrum.
 In general, you should just leave it at this value.
-Repeated button clicks toggle to 512, 256, and 128 data points (with the button shown depressed), before returning to 1024 with the button back out.
+Repeated button clicks toggle to 512, 256, and 128 data points (with the button shown depressed), before returning to 1024 with the button shown undepressed.

-The window function is always centered over the 1024 data points used for the FFT that creates the spectrum display.
+By default, the window function is centered over the 1024 data points used for the FFT that creates the spectrum display.
+(That's indicated by the small button to the right showing 'o', as discussed below under Window Offset Button.)
 If you set Width 512, for example, the first and last 256 points are padded with zeros and only the center 512 data points receive the narrower window function.
 This effectively reduces the FFT from 1024 to 512 points.

 As the effective FFT width is reduced, spectral resolution is reduced in proportion.
 However, temporal resolution is increased by the same proportion.
 (See Fundamental Time - Frequency Domain Concepts.)